Skip to content

 • Use the AI button to open Genie, and use Copy XML, Paste XML, and Edit XML when you need to move or tweak script XML directly in FileMaker.

-• Bring your own API keys and models: configure Coding and Logistics providers separately, including Custom / Local OpenAI-compatible endpoints if you self-host or use a gateway.
+• Bring your own API keys and models: configure Coding and Logistics providers separately across OpenAI, Anthropic, xAI / Grok, Google, or Custom / Local OpenAI-compatible endpoints if you self-host or use a gateway.

-• Tune two-stage CODE, clarification budget, and connection tests from Settings (see AI Providers and Settings Guide).
+• Choose Use one model, set the clarification budget, and run connection tests from Settings (see AI Providers and Settings Guide).

 • Turn on Local MCP Bridge in Settings to expose a small MCP server on 127.0.0.1 (you choose the port).

-• Use Copy IDE JSON to paste ready-made configuration into editors and assistants that support MCP (for example Cursor, VS Code–style clients, or other tools on the same Mac).
+• Use Copy IDE JSON to paste ready-made configuration into editors and agents that support MCP (for example Cursor, VS Code–style clients, or other tools on the same Mac).

-Details, resource names, and security notes: Settings Guide — Local MCP Bridge.
+Details, resource names, Workbench flow, and security notes: Settings Guide — Local MCP Bridge and Workbench.

-For a full tour of buttons and panels, see UI Overview and UI Feature Reference.
+For a full tour of the current product flow, see Genie Product Tour.
+For the detailed control map, see UI Overview and UI Feature Reference.

 If you want the shortest guided path, start with Quick Start: First Run Checklist.